fbarresi/activemq-nms-ems/README.md

 Apache NMS for Tibco EMS Client Library

-For more information see http://activemq.apache.org/nms
+More information can be found at [http://activemq.apache.org/nms](http://activemq.apache.org/nms)

-This is an unofficial fork for the original library updated to latest deps and framework.
+This is an unofficial fork of the original library, updated to the latest deps and framework.

-Disclaimer: this library does not implement all functionality of Apache.NMS for the Tibco EMS yet.
+Disclaimer: this library does not yet implement all functionality of Apache.NMS for the Tibco EMS.
 Check out the code for details.
-The most method are supported, the default example from the apache page and example included demonstrate the correct function.
+Most methods are supported, the default example from the apache page and included example demonstrate the correct function.

 ### Requirements

-This project required your own version of the TIBCO.EMS Library.
+This project requires your own version of the TIBCO.EMS Library.
 This library cannot be distributed together with this implementation.
-The project itself leverage on a private nuget package for resolving and restoring the library.
+The project itself relies on a private nuget package for resolving and restoring the library.
-In order to build in your own you will need to provide such a nuget package named `TIBCO.EMS` in the version `1.0.1010`.
+To build in your own you will need to provide such a nuget package named `TIBCO.EMS` in the version `1.0.1010`.

-You can create your nuget package putting this nuspec file `TIBCO.EMS.nuspec` near to the library:
+You can create your nuget package by placing this nuspec file `TIBCO.EMS.nuspec` near to the library:

 ````xml
 <?xml version="1.0" encoding="utf-8"?>